 Prof Mary Anne Plaatjies van Huffel

-Prof Mary Anne Plaatjies van Huffel was the first female minister to be ordained by a Dutch Reformed Church in Southern Africa in 1992.
+The late Prof Mary Anne Plaatjies van Huffel was the first female minister to be ordained by a Dutch Reformed Church in Southern Africa in 1992.
 In October 2012 she was elected as moderator of the Uniting Reformed Church in Southern Africa (URCSA) – the first woman to hold such a position in one of the larger Southern African churches.
-Furthermore she also serves as President from Africa on the World Council of Churches’ Presidents and Leadership body.
+Furthermore she also served as President from Africa on the World Council of Churches’ Presidents and Leadership body.

 During her tenure as minister of the URCSA congregation Robertson-East, she established the Phumlani Adult Association in the Nqubela Township near Robertson, the Nikithemba aftercare centre, as well as a shelter for the homeless.
-Her involvement in community upliftment programmes is rooted in her firm belief that the church must act as the hands of God in the world, especially for those in need.
-She sees herself as a humble servant of God, and is always aware of the urgency of the hour.
+Her involvement in community upliftment programmes was rooted in her firm belief that the church must act as the hands of God in the world, especially for those in need.
+She saw herself as a humble servant of God, and is always aware of the urgency of the hour.